Shadow Governing Board

 After 20 years as a teacher and subject leader (English & Drama), I became headteacher in 1986 of a small school in West Sussex.
 Five years later, I moved to be head of a large all-through school in Ashford, Kent, and from there to be Head of Roedean School in Brighton.
 While at Ashford and Roedean, I was on various national education committees.
 From Roedean, I moved, with my husband, to Thailand as Principal of a large, three-campus international school, teaching the English National Curriculum and the International Baccalaureate.
 While in Thailand, I was Special Adviser to the Thai government on working with gifted and talented pupils.
 When I returned to England in 2005, I became one of Her Majesty’s Inspectors of Schools and from 2012 to 2014 was Ofsted’s national lead for English and literacy.
 Since 2014 I have been an independent education consultant, working largely with schools in East Sussex.

-Ross Settles – Co-opted Member
+Ross Settles – Vice-Chair and Co-opted Governor

 I am now retired from teaching, having taught Years 6-8 in the independent sector.
 For many years I held senior management posts with responsibility for the school curriculum and staff training.
 I also served as a team inspector for the Independent Schools’ Inspectorate, and am currently a GCSE assistant examiner.
 I played for Sidley CC in the Sussex League, and for MCC, so am particularly passionate about cricket, but also literature and the arts in general.
 Having recently been vice-chair of governors at a Hastings primary school, I am looking forward to supporting St. Michael’s as a member of its board.

-Cherane Marshall – Headteacher and Staff Representative
+Cherane Marshall – Headteacher ex-officio

 Having had a varied career as a PR & Marketing Manager, then Podiatrist in the NHS, I took a career break to raise my children, eventually retraining as a teacher in 2008.
 I have experience of teaching across all phases of primary education, from Early Years to Year 6.
 I took up the Head of School position at St. Michael’s in 2016 and was appointed Headteacher in January, 2018.
 I have previously served on the board of Governors at another Sussex primary school.

-Kirsty Doherty – Parent Representative
+Kirsty Doherty – Parent Governor

 I am a self-employed Graphic Designer and a mum to a child at St Michael’s in Playden.
 I have been a parent at the school since 2011.
 I live in Rye and I am the treasurer of Ferry Road Nursery as well as being on a few of the Rye Festival Committees.

-James Bennett – Parent Representative
+James Bennett – Parent Governor

 I have lived with my wife and two children in Rye since 2012.
 Our son Alife goes to St. Michael’s school, Playden and we are hoping that our daughter will go to the school too.
 We believe it is a fantastic establishment and are very pleased with our choice of school.
 When I have had the opportunity to attend assembly or spend time in the playground, I am always impressed with how well-mannered and good natured the children are.